nicoxeye/Metal-Music-Analyser/README.md

 ## Features

 - Fetches information about metal bands, albums, tracks, their biography, their genre and similar artists from LastFM API.
-- Analyses most frequently played tracks, top albums, where the band places on a ranking based on listeners and playcount among bands in bands.txt.
+- Analyses most frequently played tracks, top albums, where the band places on a ranking based on listeners and playcount amongst bands in bands.txt.
 - Visualizes the band's top five tracks.
 - Visualizes four bands that surround the band searched based on their popularity using graphs.